ioan-chera/eureka-editor/README.txt

 R : rotate objects 90 degrees clockwise
 W : rotate objects 90 degrees anti-clockwise

+\ : toggle the RECENT category in the Browser

 META-F : apply a fresh tag to the current objects META-L : apply the last (highest) tag to the current objects